Learning fluid physics from highly turbulent data using sparse physics-informed discovery of empirical relations (SPIDER): Sparse physics-informed discovery of empirical relations

 \subsection{Learning evolution equations and constraints}

-In the present problem, the data consist of a scalar field $p$ and a vector field ${\bi u}$.
-The differential operators that transform as a scalar and a vector, respectively, are $\partial_t$ and $\nabla$.
-Using these objects, we can construct tensors of any rank as tensor products.
+The functional form of the mathematical model will always depend on the choice of the variables.
+The best choice may not be obvious, and this is where relevant domain knowledge is extremely helpful.
+In the present problem, we will assume that the variables are the pressure field $p$ and the velocity field ${\bf u}$ and that both variables are fully observed.
+The pressure is a scalar and the velocity is a vector.
+The differential operators $\partial_t$ and $\nabla$ transform as a scalar and a vector, respectively.
+Using these four objects, we can construct tensors of any rank using tensor products and contractions \citep{golden2023}.
 For instance, the terms ${\bi u}$, $\partial_t{\bi u}$, and $\nabla p$ all transform as vectors.
-To illustrate the procedure, we will restrict the terms ${\bi f}_n$ to be at most cubic in $p$, ${\bi u}$, $\partial_t$, and $\nabla$, which yields a scalar equation
+To illustrate the procedure, we will include {\it all} possible terms ${\bi f}_n$ up to cubic in $p$, ${\bi u}$, $\partial_t$, and/or $\nabla$ that can be constructed from the data and its derivatives, yielding a scalar library